MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 123.0.2420.74 (Android and iOS): April 2, 2024

 Fixed various bugs and performance issues.

+### General updates

+- [iOS] Update Citrix mVPN SDK to version 24.2.1

+### New features

+- Start a flight to show Shared links entry point on the overflow menu

 ## Version 123.0.2420.61 (Android): March 25, 2024